What Are Important Back Pain Muscles?

 If you or a loved one suffers from chronic low back pain and you’ve never heard of the multifidus muscle before, now’s the time to learn about one of the most important back pain muscles.
 This remarkably important muscle that stabilizes your spine, goes largely ignored by most doctors and surgeons.
 New research sheds even more light on just how this muscle goes about it’s business of protecting your back from catastrophic failure.

-Why is Spine Stability Important?
+Why Is Spine Stability Important?

 You have many muscles in your back.
 Most are there to hold you upright and to allow you to bend forward, to the side, rotate, or straighten up.
 Basically, most of them move the spine.
 But when your back “goes out”, it means that a different kind of stability muscle has failed to do it’s job.

 Stability is a big deal in the spine.
 Think about it for a moment.
-Your back and neck are made up of a single column of vertebrae stacked like kids blocks, one on top of the other, 24 block high!
+Your back and neck are made up of a single column of vertebrae stacked like kids blocks, one on top of the other, 24 blocks high!
 Do you remember how hard it was to keep 10 or 15 blocks stacked without the whole thing crashing down, let alone 24?

 To keep your vertebrae from falling apart, two systems are at play.
 One is passive and the other is active.
 The passive system which is made up of the ligaments, acts like duct tape to hold the blocks together.
 The active system is made up of stability muscles that keep the blocks aligned with micrometer precision as you move.

-The Multifidus is the Major Spine Stability Player
+The Multifidus Is the Major Spine Stability Player

 Of all the spine stability muscles, the most important and best studied is the multifidus.
 This muscle lives at each level of the spine, stabilizing one vertebral block on another.
 While it’s very easy to observe this muscle on MRI scans as being smaller and weaker in patients with chronic low back pain, most radiologists and surgeons ignore it.
 Why?
 Certainly not because of the research, since there are tons of it showing that MRI evidence of atrophy of the muscle is bad news.